marius-test/selenium_automation_testing/README.md

 ### Test Independence

-Each test runs **independently**, creating and managing its own WebDriver instance without a shared driver factory.
-This supports stress-testing complex features by:
+Each test runs **independently** with its own WebDriver instance, which is created and managed by a shared driver factory.
+This setup provides:

 - Preventing shared state or test interference
 - Allowing any test order or parallel execution